owl-king/template-helmdall/README.md

-# Helmdall for Single server
+# Helmdall for single server

 Note: This setup is for single server only which no HA in place.
 Please consider Kubernetes or Docker swarm to have more resilience on your setup